coder/coder/docs/contributing/feature-stages.md

 Some Coder features are released in feature stages before they are generally available.

-## Early access (EA) features
+## Early access features

 Early access features are neither feature-complete nor stable.
-We do not recommend using EA features in production deployments.
+We do not recommend using early access features in production deployments.

-Coder releases EA features behind an “unsafe” experiment, where they’re accessible but not easy to find.
+Coder releases early access features behind an “unsafe” experiment, where they’re accessible but not easy to find.

 ### Early access support expectation